simplex-chat/simplex-chat/docs/SIMPLEX.md

 ### The best protection against spam and abuse

 As you have no identifier on SimpleX platform, you cannot be contacted unless you share a one-time invitation link or an optional temporary user address.
-Even with the optinal user addresses, while they can be used to send spam contact requests, you can change or completely delete it without losing any of your connections.
+Even with the optional user addresses, while they can be used to send spam contact requests, you can change or completely delete it without losing any of your connections.

 ### Complete ownership, control and security of your data